course layout

 Vince Joaquin, Director of Golf

-1 The first hole plays straight off the tee and then heads steeply downhill, turning slightly to the right for your "blind" second shot to the green.
-There is a sand bunker along the right edge of the fairway about 200 yards from the tee, as well as out-of-bounds on the left side of the hole.
+1 The first hole plays straight off the tee and then heads steeply downhill and slightly right.
+Unless you are within 125 yards of the hole, you probably won't be able to see the green.
+A sand bunker sits along the right edge of the fairway about 190 yards from the tee.
+The entire left side of the hole is marked by out-of-bounds stakes.
 Don't worry about the out-of-bounds stakes on the right side, they're for hole 18 only.

 2 It will take two well hit shots to get on the green here.
 The fairway slopes from right to left, so aim accordingly.
-There is a pond on the left side of the hole and trees on the right, so accuracy is a must!
-Depending on your length off the tee, you should have a mid-iron shot to the green.
+There is a pond on the left side of the hole and trees on the right.
 Remember to aim at the pin that is closest to you, as this is a double green, shared with hole 4.
 Be sure to keep in mind the amount of slope on the front half of the putting surface.

-3 Hole 3 seems easy... that is until you step up to the elevated tee box and can't quite decide what club to hit!
-There is a sand bunker on the right as well as trees and brush behind the green, so going right or long are definitely not a good idea.
-Hitting it short will leave you with a better chip than hitting it left.
-Once on the green, be aware of the subtle breaks, they can be quite confounding at times, and I have played here for a number of years!
+3 Hole 3 seems easy, until you step up to the elevated tee box and can't quite decide what club to hit!
+There is a sand bunker on the right as well as trees and brush behind the green.
+Once on the green, be aware of the subtle breaks.

-6 Hole 6 is a beautiful par 4 with a sharp dogleg left around a stand of mature trees.
-Your best bet is to aim straight out at the small pine trees, which should leave you with a clear view of the green for your second shot.
-Tee shots hit too short or too far left could be blocked by trees.
-The green is guarded on the left and back by some trees that have a voracious appetite for golf balls, so be alert!
+6 Hole 6 is a classic par 4 with a dogleg left around a stand of mature trees.
+Your best bet is to aim straight at the small pine trees, which should leave you with a clear view of the green for your second shot.
+The green is guarded on the left and back by some trees that have a voracious appetite for golf balls, good luck!

-7 In 2003, the 7th hole was featured on the FOX-6 Sports "Scenic Six" as one of the area's most enjoyable holes.
-You'll see why once you step onto the tee!
-The view from this elevated tee box is fantastic and frightening, all at the same time!
-In theory, the hole is quite simple, hit your tee shot 150 yards, over the large pond below, to a small green that is guarded by trees to the left and two sand bunkers to the right and and rear.
-Like I told Tim VanVooren from FOX-6 Sports - First, you have to hit the shot over the water and onto the green in your mind, and then do it with the club, like the water isn't even there.
+In theory, the hole is easy, hit a tee shot 150 yards, over the large pond below, to a small green that is guarded by sand bunkers to the right and and rear.
+The key to success on this hole is to hit the shot onto the green in your mind - and then do it with the club - like the water isn't even there.
 Easy, right?

-8 The 8th hole is basically the only "swing hard in case you hit it" hole on the course.
-Although there is out-of-bounds on the right, it is way, way, way right.
-If you manage to put one O.B. on this hole from the tee you might want to consider a different hobby!
-Your second shot should be fairly straight-forward to a green severely sloped from back right to front left.
-There is a bunker to the right which should help you aim to the left side of the green no matter where the flag is, because you want to be there anyway!
+8 The 8th hole is one of those "swing hard in case you hit it" holes.
+There is out-of-bounds on the right, but it is way right.
+If you manage to put one O.B. on this hole from the tee, you might want to consider a different hobby!
+Your second shot is to a green that is severely sloped from back right to front left.
+There is a bunker to the right which should help you aim to the left side of the green no matter where the flag is, because you want to stay left anyway!

 Songbird Hills Golf Club • W259 N8700 Highway 164 • Hartland, WI 53029